 Limited Liability.
 Except as otherwise provided by the Act, the debts, obligations and liabilities of the Company, whether arising in contract, tort or otherwise, shall be solely the debts, obligations and liabilities of the Company, and the Member(s) shall not be obligated personally for any such debt, obligation or liability of the Company solely by reason of being a member of the Company.

 Governing Law.
-This Agreement shall be governed by, and construed under, the laws of the State of __________________, Marylandall rights and remedies being governed by said laws, without regard to principles of conflict of law.
+This Agreement shall be governed by, and construed under, the laws of the State of Maryland, all rights and remedies being governed by said laws, without regard to principles of conflict of law.

 Treatment for Tax Purposes.
 The Company shall be taxed as the Member(s) shall elect.

 Amendments.
-This Agreement may not be modified, altered, supplemented or amended except pursuant to a written agreement executed and delivered by the Member(s).
+This Agreement may not be modified, altered, supplemented or amended except pursuant to a written and unanimous agreement executed and delivered by the Member(s).